-With the far end of the coax terminated with a matched load (usually 50 or 75 ohms, 50 Ohms is included in the kit), press ENTER once.
+With the far end of the coax terminated with the included PRECISION 50 Ohm load (usually 50 or 75 ohms), press ENTER once.
 This completes the cable nulling procedure.
 To verify that you completed the procedure correctly, notice that the display shows flat line(s) at Z_0 (and near zero degrees).
 If that procedure went well, remove the matched load.
 Now you are ready to take measurements at the end of the coax.
+(This also needs to be a quality component, not a "home made" device